Siege of Louisbourg (1758)

-The siege of Louisbourg (8 June – 26 July 1758) was fought during the French and Indian War on Cape Breton Island between an attacking British force and defending French and Mi'kmaq troops.
+The siege of Louisbourg (8 June – 26 July 1758) was fought during the Seven Years' War on Cape Breton Island between an attacking British force and defending French and Mi'kmaq troops.
 The French attempted to send reinforcements by sea, but were not able to as the fleet was blockaded and defeated by the British.
 The battle ended French colonial dominance in Atlantic Canada and led to the subsequent British campaign to capture Quebec in 1759 and the remainder of New France the following year.

 Background

 The British government realized that with the Fortress of Louisbourg under French control, the Royal Navy could not sail up the St. Lawrence River unmolested for an attack on Quebec.
 After an expedition against Louisbourg in 1757 led by Lord Loudon was turned back due to a strong French naval deployment, the British under the leadership of William Pitt resolved to try again with new commanders.

 Pitt assigned the task of capturing the fortress to Major General Jeffery Amherst.
 Amherst's brigadiers were Charles Lawrence, James Wolfe and Edward Whitmore, and command of naval operations was assigned to Admiral Edward Boscawen.
 The chief engineer was John Henry Bastide who had been present at the first siege of Louisbourg in 1745 and was chief engineer at Fort St Philip, Minorca, in 1756 when the British had surrendered the fort and island to the French after a long siege.

 As they had in 1757, the French planned to defend Louisbourg by means of a large naval build-up.
 However, the British blockaded the French fleet sailing from Toulon when it arrived in Cartagena, and defeated a French relief force at the Battle of Cartagena.

 The French consequently abandoned their attempt to reinforce Louisbourg from the Mediterranean, and only 11 ships were available to oppose the British off Louisbourg.
 Most of the cannons and men were moved inside the fort and five ships (Apollon, Fidèle, Chèvre, Biche, Diane) were sunk to block the entrance to the harbour.